o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 #### Outputs

-The `NativeTestEnumerator` returns the same outputs as the TestEnumerator.
+The `NativeTestEnumerator` returns the same outputs as the `TestEnumerator`.

 #### FAQ